A spectral sequence for tangent cohomology of algebras over algebraic operads: Introduction

-As we will explain, there is a functor from triples of algebras to short exact sequences ---given by the usual Jacobi--Zariski sequence in geometry~\cite{Iyengar}*{Section 2.4}--- which yields a short exact sequence as long as the second map is a cofibration.
+As we will explain, there is a functor from triples of algebras to left-exact sequences ---given by the usual Jacobi--Zariski sequence in geometry~\cite{Iyengar}*{Section 2.4}--- which yields a short exact sequence as long as the second map is a cofibration.
 This interplay between derivations and cofibrations is at the very heart of the construction of the spectral sequence appearing in our main statement,~Theorem~\ref{thm:SucesionEspectral}.
-There, we show that if one can exhibit $Q_0\longrightarrow Q$ as a colimit of a tower cofibrations

-then one obtains a corresponding spectral sequence in terms of the tangent cohomology of the skeleta of $\mathcal T$, where we allow coefficients to take values in a $B$-module, and not necessarily $B$ itself.
+There, we show that if one can exhibit $Q_0\longrightarrow Q$ as a colimit of a tower cofibrations $ \mathcal T: Q_0 \cof Q_1 \cof \cdots \cof Q_s \cof Q_{s+1} \cof \cdots \cof \varinjlim_s Q_s = Q, $ then one obtains a corresponding spectral sequence in terms of the tangent cohomology of the stages of $\mathcal T$, where we allow coefficients to take values in a $B$-module, and not necessarily $B$ itself.

-\begin{introthm} Let $Q$ be the colimit of the tower $\mathcal T$ of cofibrations of $\;\PP$-algebras.
-There is a functorial right half-plane spectral sequence with first page that is conditionally convergent in the sense of Boardman.
+\begin{introthm} Let $Q$ be the colimit of a tower $\mathcal T$ of cofibrations of $\;\PP$-algebras.
+There is a functorial right half-plane spectral sequence with first page

 \end{introthm}